bioconvert/bioconvert/doc/tutorial.rst

     bwa mem -M -t 4 staphylococcus_aureus.fasta ERR043367_1.fastq ERR043367_2.fastq > ERR043367.sam

-.. note:: **Find the reference genome of staphylococcus aureus with the accession FN433596 on** `NCBI <https://www.ncbi.nlm.nih.gov/nuccore/FN433596>`_
+.. admonition:: **Find the reference genome of staphylococcus aureus with the accession FN433596 on** `NCBI <https://www.ncbi.nlm.nih.gov/nuccore/FN433596>`_ :

    To convert the reference genbank file in a fasta file you can use bioconvert::